 System Access Policy: UNH Minimum Compliance Standards

 UNH has developed a set of System Access Minimum Compliance Standards, which were endorsed by SCIT on Apr 29, 2009, to assist users in understanding and implementing appropriate access controls as defined by the USNH System Access Policy.
-The document is available on Blackboard under "My Organizations"; select "UNH Faculty and Staff" and "IT Policy & Security" to view or download.
+The document is available on Blackboard under "My Organizations"; select "UNH Faculty and Staff" and "Information Security Services (ISS) Portal" to view or download.

 Request for an Exception to minimum UNH compliance standards for the USNH System Access Policy